The Choir of Merton College

 Merton College Choir regularly tours overseas, and has recently visited the USA, Hong Kong and Singapore, France, Italy and Sweden.
 In 2017, the choir sang the first Anglican Service in St Peter’s Basilica, Vatican City, which was broadcast on BBC Radio 3.

 The choir’s commitment to contemporary music has seen numerous composers write for the choir.
 In recent years the choir has premiered works by Kerry Andrew, Birtwistle, Chilcott, Dove, Ešenvalds, Kendall, MacMillan, McDowall, Rutter, Tabakova and Weir.
-In July 2021, the choir will give the world premiere of a new work by Daniel Kidane.
+In July 2021, the choir gave the world premiere of a new work by Daniel Kidane.

 - "Tuneful, delicate, articulate, and attentive" Church Times, July 2018